Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Sending and receiving data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that your device is connected you’re able to send and receive data from your AWS IoT Core account.
 To send data, you must first configure a topic.
-Each topic number e.g. 1 and is associated with a descriptive name, e.g. MyPubTopic.
+Each topic number has an associated topic number, e.g. 1, and is associated with a descriptive name, e.g. MyPubTopic.
 You configure a topic using this command:

 ::

 	AT+CONF Topic1=/MyPubTopic

-You can then send data by publishing text to the topic you just configured
+You then send data by publishing text to the topic you just configured:

 ::